-The University of Southampton team has now installed 7 sensor boxes for the Breathing Spaces project, in and around St Denys.
-For access to near real-time information on local air quality in St Denys please click here.
+The University of Southampton team has now installed 8 sensor boxes for the Breathing Spaces project, in and around St Denys.
+Near real-time information on local air quality in St Denys can be found here.
 (The data currently available is from 4th April 2019.
 We are working on integrating the entire dataset).

 However, as you can see by the graph below, the general trends match the data provided by the Government automatic monitoring station (AURN) in the city centre.